Poshjark/VKfriends/README.md

 3) Report format.
 Now three formats are implemented to give report in: csv(Comma Separated Values), tsv(Tabulate Separated Values) and json(JavaScript Object Notation).
 Just type on of them.
 Default  - csv
 4) Path to report.
 Directory where to save the report.
 Default - work directory where scripts is called from.
+At this stage you can type "exit" without brackets to exit execution and terminate it.

 How to get user access token.
 There are two similar ways: